Where the Dinosaurs Are

 Brant Bassam's Brantworks on Page 4!
 In an interesting

-certainly still be in my closet awaiting inspriation, time and a much
+certainly still be in my closet awaiting inspiration, time and

 younger pair of eyes.
 Yikes!